TV4 (Swedish TV channel)

 TV4 (TV fyra) is a Swedish free-to-air television network owned by TV4 AB, a subsidiary of the TV4 Media AB.
 It started broadcasting by satellite in 1990 and, since 1992, on terrestrial television.
 In 1994, TV4 became the largest channel and remained so for a number of years.
 The two channels of Sveriges Television (SVT) lost more and more viewers for a couple of years.
 After making schedule changes in 2001, SVT1 had practically the same numbers of viewers as TV4.
 From 2004 to 2019, the TV4 Group was a fully active member of the European Broadcasting Union.

 History

-TV4 was launched on 15 September 1990.
-The channel invested in an extensive news organisation and Swedish drama series.
-The premiere suffered from technical faults and the drama series weren't popular with critics.